Get thicker, fuller hair with dermatologist developed treatments

 Biotin is a popular ingredient in hair health supplements, but its effectiveness remains uncertain.

-A review of studies found that biotin supplementation may boost hair and nail health in people with specific underlying conditions such as a biotin deficiency or brittle nail syndrome.
+A review of studies found that biotin supplementation may boost hair and nail health in people with specific underlying conditions, such as a biotin deficiency or brittle nail syndrome.

 Vitamin D

-A number of studies show an association between low vitamin D levels and certain types of hair loss, particularly alopecia areata (an autoimmune condition causing patchy hair loss) and, to a lesser extent, telogen effluvium (diffuse hair loss caused by a physical or emotional stressor)).
-However, more research is needed on the effectiveness of hair loss supplements for these conditions.
+A number of studies show an association between low vitamin D levels and certain types of hair loss, particularly alopecia areata (an autoimmune condition causing patchy hair loss) and — to a lesser extent — telogen effluvium (diffuse hair loss caused by a physical or emotional stressor).

 Iron